 - Proposal 1 Election of Directors.
 Directors are elected by a plurality of the votes cast. - Proposal 2 Advisory Vote to Approve Executive Compensation.
 The advisory vote on executive compensation requires the vote of the holders of a majority of the stock represented and entitled to vote thereat.
-Each stockholder represented at a meeting of stockholders shall be entitled to cast one vote for each share of the capital stock entitled to vote thereat held by such stockholder. - Proposal 3 Ratification of Appointment of Independent Auditors.
+Each stockholder represented at the annual meeting shall be entitled to cast one vote for each share of the capital stock entitled to vote thereat held by such stockholder. - Proposal 3 Ratification of Appointment of Independent Auditors.
 The ratification of the appointment of the independent auditors requires the vote of the holders of a majority of the stock represented and entitled to vote thereat.
-Each stockholder represented at a meeting of stockholders shall be entitled to cast one vote for each share of the capital stock entitled to vote thereat held by such stockholder.
+Each stockholder represented at the annual meeting shall be entitled to cast one vote for each share of the capital stock entitled to vote thereat held by such stockholder.